StarGate01/chrzwatch-firmware/README.md

 Optionally, append `-c "reset halt"` to the OpenOCD command.
 The chip then halts at the first instruction, which may be good for debugging.

-### Accessing the Font ROM
+### Accessing the Font ROM (Work in progress)

 The font rom is internally connected to the main CPU via SPI and implements a fairly standard flash command interface.

-Unfortunately, neither the NRF52832 nor the flash used support or use the *QSPI*interface, which would allow mapping the flash address range and accessing it via the *MMU*.
+Unfortunately, neither the NRF52832 nor the flash used support or use the *QSPI* interface, which would allow mapping the flash address range and accessing it via the *MMU*.
 This would enable remote reading and writing of the flash via the *SWD* connection.

 It is possible to write a **RamCode** (https://wiki.segger.com/Programming_External_SPI_Flashes) using the SEGGER **Open Flashloader** framework (https://wiki.segger.com/Open_Flashloader).
-Then, a tool like **J-Flash** would eb able to access the external flash via the RamCode on the CPU.
+Then, a tool like **J-Flash** would be able to access the external flash via the RamCode on the CPU.
 This is however quite a bit of work, unfinished tests can be found in the branch `flash-test`.

-Instead some python scripts are used to communicate with the chip using the RTT interface. ?
+Instead some python scripts are used to communicate with the chip using the RTT interface.
+However, a proper SPI flash driver is still missing and yet to be fully implemented.
 ## Connecting to a phone

 A fork of the Android app **Gadgetbridge** (https://gadgetbridge.org/) with support for this firmware is available at *Codeberg*: https://codeberg.org/StarGate01/Gadgetbridge/src/branch/chrzwatch .